dVerschaeve/PowerShell.Helpers/Check-PsModules/README.md

 When version 'Latest' is specified, the script will always install the latest version available in the PowerShell gallery.

 ## EXAMPLE
+To execute the script, run the following command in PowerShell (Administrative priviliges might be required)
 ```PowerShell
     .\Check-PsModules.ps1 -JSONFile .\MyModules.json
 ```